 - Access: Circulating collection housed in open DVD shelving as well as media cabinets.
 Reserves and advance booking are available.

-The Libraries make every effort to insure ongoing access and the usable condition of the media it holds, by providing an appropriate storage environment and careful handling of all materials.
+Simpson Library makes every effort to insure ongoing access and the usable condition of the media it holds, by providing an appropriate storage environment and careful handling of all materials.